| Enter your email address here: |

 2004 06:23:00 GMT

-The primary scientific objective of the Hayabusa (formerly Muses-C) mission is to collect a surface sample of material from an asteroid (25143 Itokawa/1998 SF36) and return the sample to Earth for analysis.
-It is also a technology demonstration mission.
-Other scientific objectives of the mission include detailed studies of the asteroid's shape, spin state, topography, color, composition, density, photometric and polarimetric properties, interior and history.
+The primary scientific objective of the Hayabusa (formerly Muses-C) mission was to collect a surface sample of material from the small (550 x 180 meter) asteroid 25143 Itokawa (1998 SF36) and return the sample to Earth for analysis.
+It was also a technology demonstration mission.
+Other scientific objectives of the mission included detailed studies of the asteroid's shape, spin state, topography, color, composition, density, photometric and polarimetric properties, interior and history.

-The lander will be equipped with a universal sample collection device which will gather roughly one gram of surface samples taken from the landings at 3 different locations.
-The device consists of a funnel-shaped collection horn, 40 cm in diameter at the end, which is to be placed over the sampling area.
-A pyrotechnic device fires a 10 gram metal projectile down the barrel of the horn at 200 - 300 m/sec.
-The projectile strikes the surface producing a small impact crater in the surface of the asteroid and propelling ejecta fragments back up the horn, where some of it is funnelled into a sample collection chamber.
-Prior to each sampling run, the spacecraft will drop a small target plate onto the surface from about 30 m altitude to use as a landmark to ensure the relative horizontal velocity between the spacecraft and asteroid surface is zero during the sampling.
-After sampling the samples will be stored in the re-entry capsule for return to Earth.
+Hayabusa was equipped with a universal sample collection device to gather roughly one gram of surface samples taken from the landings at 3 different locations.
+The device consisted of a funnel-shaped collection horn, 40 cm in diameter at the end, to be placed over the sampling area.
+A pyrotechnic device then fired a 10 gram metal projectile down the barrel of the horn at 200 - 300 m/sec.
+The projectile struck the surface, producing a small impact crater in the surface of the asteroid and propelling ejecta fragments back up the horn, where some were funnelled into a sample collection chamber.
+Prior to each sampling run, the spacecraft was drop a small target plate onto the surface from about 30 m altitude to use as a landmark to ensure the relative horizontal velocity between the spacecraft and asteroid surface was zero during the sampling.
+After collection, the samples were to be stored in the re-entry capsule for return to Earth.

 2004 22:22:00 GMT